-Charles Tyler commenting in the Ricecooker post, said, “the day after the festival the propaganda against it began.
+Charles commenting in the Ricecooker post, said, “the day after the festival the propaganda against it began.
 There must have been a government agent there taking pictures.
 The Straits Times ran a picture of just us Caucasians on the front page – with no locals at all in the picture – and we were about the only caucasians there, sitting on the grass in front of the stage together with the headline ‘Hippies Arrested at Drug Festival’.
 This was completely untrue!
 The picture itself was highly misleading.
 Nobody was arrested, nothing happened at all except music and good times.
 It didn’t even rain – no mud.”

 Soon after the organisers went home after cleaning up the site, they learned that the police had visited and searched their apartments, leaving a notice of instructions to go and report themselves at their local police station.
 Nothing was found during the raid.
 Tyler said, “I think we were lucky they didn’t plant stuff and claim to find it.
 It could have been worse”.
-Nevertheless the organisers visas were cancelled, Tyler and the rest of Westerners who helped organised the event was given two weeks to leave the country.
+Nevertheless the organisers visas were cancelled, Tyler and the rest of Westerners who helped organised the event were given two weeks to leave the country.

 Tyler recalled the irony, that “all the people I knew who helped put it on – Russ Vogel, from the Peace Corps, Kerstin Moller, a rotary exchange scholar, John Irvine, a helicopter pilot who worked for the oil industry, and myself – were the most clean-living, non-druggie types you could possibly find.
 Just look at the songs I was writing then!
 We all loved being in Malaysia and we did it for the local people as a public service.
 We certainly didn’t want to rub anyone up the wrong way and we were acutely aware that we had to keep it clean.
 The local Coca-Cola company sponsored the stage and we got permission from the Camp Semangat people to use the grounds.
 It was all as well-organised and wholesome as could be.”